Asphalt Paving: The Process of Laying Asphalt

 Site Evaluation and Planning

-The site evaluation also helps find out the proper thickness of the asphalt layer needed.
-For example, a parking lot that will see heavy traffic will require a thicker layer of asphalt than a residential driveway.
-Consulting with a professional paving company during this step is highly recommended.
+Finally, this step helps determine the correct thickness for the asphalt layer.
+For example, a parking lot that will see heavy vehicle traffic will require more asphalt than a residential driveway.
+Consulting a professional paving contractor during this stage helps ensure the right preparation and materials are used for long-lasting results.

 Materials and Equipment Needed to Lay Asphalt